marshal363/btc-insurance-company-daap/@docs/new/parameter-review.md

   - **Expand Initialization:** Update `initialize-default-parameters` to include all MVP parameters listed in Section 2.3.
   - **Fix Linter Error:** The use of deprecated `get-block-info?` was identified and fixed (replaced with `block-info?`). _Note: An error persists at line 886, needs manual correction._
   - **Integrate Governance Contract:** **This is the highest priority.** Refactor the authorization logic (`check-auth`, direct `is-eq tx-sender (var-get system-admin)` checks).
 Parameter, flag, and potentially breaker configuration changes should require authorization from a dedicated Governance contract, likely via executing approved proposals.
 Update checks to use roles/permissions defined in Governance.
-  - **Implement Parameter History:** Introduce a new data structure (e.g., a list or map storing historical records) to log previous values, new values, timestamps, and the authority (e.g., governance proposal ID) for changes to parameters and flags.
+  - **~~Implement Parameter History:~~** ✓ **Implemented Parameter History:** Added data structures to log previous values, new values, timestamps, and governance proposal IDs for all parameter and feature flag changes.
+Added querying functions to access history.
   - **Enhance Flash Loan Protection:** Evaluate if the basic time-delay mechanism is sufficient.
 If not, design and implement more sophisticated rate limiting based on user actions, frequency, and potentially configurable limits per action type, as implied by the specification.
   - **Refine Health Checks:** Implement logic for comprehensive system health reporting.
 This could involve a function that aggregates the status of individual checks or validates dependencies between parameters (e.g., ensuring `min-value <= default-value <= max-value` upon updates, although `set-parameter` already checks basic bounds).
   - **Integrate Emergency Response Contract:** Define an interface or functions allowing an Emergency Response contract (or the Guardian via Governance) to make specific, authorized emergency changes to parameters or flags, bypassing standard governance procedures if necessary.